Home » Symptoms » Cat Symptoms A-Z » Warts on the Head, Neck, and Limbs

 A quick vet visit is also important if the warts affect the cat’s normal behavior, for example, if it has difficulty eating or moving.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-It is important for the pet owner to check their cat’s skin regularly, especially if it is often outdoors or has contact with other cats.
-Warts can be detected by visual inspection, paying attention to small elevations on the skin.
+For the pet owner, it is important to check the cat’s skin regularly, especially if the cat is often outdoors or has contact with other cats.
+Warts can be detected by visual inspection, paying attention to small bumps on the skin.

-The veterinarian will first perform a physical examination and carefully examine the warts.
+The vet will first perform a physical examination and take a close look at the warts.
 In some cases, a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
-Biopsies can help diagnose cancer and other conditions. or fine needle aspiration may be necessary to ensure that the growths are benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
+Biopsies can help diagnose cancer and other conditions. or a fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis. may be necessary to ensure the growths are benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. and show no signs of cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
 Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas..

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 A balanced diet with sufficient vitamins and minerals can strengthen the cat’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. and support recovery.
-Supplements such as omega-3 fatty acids or specific nutritional supplements can also be helpful in promoting skin health.
+Supplements such as omega-3 fatty acids or specific dietary supplements can also be helpful in promoting skin health.

 Outlook on current research